isomerpages/mlaw-corp/news/press-releases/_posts/2016-07-04-Appointment-of-new-board-members-to-the Singapore-Land-Authority.md

 * Mr Ang Cheng Hock, Senior Counsel and Partner, Allen & Gledhill LLP

 {:start="5"}
 5. The Ministry of Law and SLA look forward to the guidance and support of the newly appointed and re-appointed members.
-Please see [Annex A (PDF, 0.1MB)](/files/news/press-releases/2016/07/Annex A - SLA Board 2016 Profiles.pdf) for their profiles.
+Please see [Annex A (0.1MB)](/files/news/press-releases/2016/07/Annex A - SLA Board 2016 Profiles.pdf) for their profiles.

 **Out-going Member**